-See how Sleepeezee invested in renewable energy to grow and save costs.
+Find out how Sleepeezee invested in solar to grow and save.

-Read about changes you can make to save money such as Switching to renewable energy sources or Improving the efficiency of your fleet.
+Read about changes you can make to save money such as switching to renewable energy sources or improving the efficiency of your fleet.

 Improved staff engagement and retention

 Employees are increasingly looking for employers who are committed to sustainability and who are taking action to reduce their carbon footprint.